- Episode Hosted by:

 One thing I love about charts is, so this is fresh in my head, because we're speaking about where we've gone above and beyond what the competition is doing.

 I'm very excited about our charts.
 And we give our standalone charting library away for free.
-And the reason why we do that is we think we're doing a tracking library, that's just as good, possibly better than everybody else's.
+And the reason why we do that is we think we're doing a charting library, that's just as good, possibly better than everybody else's.
 But it hasn't exploded onto the scene and done things so much better.
 So that's why we give that away for free.

 But where we have exploded onto the screen onto the scene and have done something way, way, way better is the integration between the two.